cgarrett/find-vaccine-osdh/README.md

 # Find A Vaccine - OSDH

 ## What the script does:
 **TLDR;** Scans the Oklahoma State Department of Health (OSDH) website to find covid vaccine sites, with available appointments, within a distance you're comfortable with travelling to receive one.
+You must register on the [OSDH Vaccination](https://vaccinate.oklahoma.gov) site first and be eligible to receive the vaccine depending on which Phase we are currently in.
+---
 The process (as of 3/5/2021) to get to a COVID-19 vaccine through the OSDH is a bit clunky to say the least:

 1. You fill out the health questionaire on https://vaccinate.oklahoma.gov.
 You should recieve an email saying that you are registered.